 Markets as cultural microcosms

 Wherever design clusters, markets become mirrors of that locale’s identity.
-For Los Angeles–based designer Amy Lee McArdle, Paris’s antique markets remain unmatched.
+For Los Angeles–based designer Amy Lee McArdle, Paris’s antique markets are unmatched.
 “What draws me back each time is the range—you can uncover antique pieces alongside contemporary French artists,” she says.
 One maker she returns to is White Murdock at the Paul Bert Serpette Market.
 “His sculptural lighting feels both minimal and expressive,” she says.
 A pair of his white sconces now anchors her home’s entryway, pictured below.

 Furniture designer Alison Zavracky of Studio Hinterland traces part of her practice to her graduate years in Copenhagen.
 “The Danish perspective on modern furniture has an emphasis on practicality, without sacrificing style,” she says.
 At Studio Hinterland, that influence blends with historical reinterpretation.
 “We’ve developed our own style… which we call referentially modern,” she says.
 Their Clovelea Collection is inspired by a Queen Anne–style Victorian mansion.
 It embodies this mixing of eras; the tiniest details bridging past and present.